Natalie is a writer who works at her local library. She enjoys writing reviews, watching anime and TV shows, and playing video games.

 Don’t Worry if you Miss the Launch, The Game Won’t Be Going Anywhere!

-Don’t worry about missing the initial release date of January 29th, 2019 when Kingdom Hearts III launches, the game will be waiting for you when you finish the others, I won’t be able to play mine for a week because I ordered the Deluxe Edition from Amazon and it’ll take a week for me to get it, but you’ll have plenty of time to get caught up on the story.
+Kingdom Hearts III will be waiting for you when you finish the others, I won’t be able to play mine for a week because I bought the Deluxe Edition from Amazon I played and reviewed it, but you’ll have plenty of time to get caught up on the story.

 Sure you can try to get caught up via videos, but there is something special about playing these games that makes the experience so much fun.